You manage everyone else’s feelings brilliantly.

 Hello I’m Alice,

-Life can feel impossibly hard when you’ve spent years navigating difficult relationships, constant self-criticism, or the emotional fallout of growing up with parents who aren’t good at handling emotions.
-It’s exhausting.
-I get it, not just as a therapist, but as someone who’s been through the kind of darkness that makes you question if things can ever get better (spoiler, it really can.)
+Life can feel impossibly hard when you’ve spent years navigating difficult relationships, constant self-criticism, or the emotional fallout of growing up with parents who weren’t equipped to meet your emotional needs.
+The exhaustion of masking, of never quite feeling good enough, of holding it together on the outside while quietly falling apart on the inside – I get it.
+Not just as a therapist, but as someone who has been through the kind of darkness that makes you question if things can ever get better.
+(Spoiler: it really can.)

 black script writing says values then 5 dots in yellow, blue, green, pink and black, then sans serif black text on cream background I live and work by these values:<br />